-It is the responsibility of a student experiencing any difficulty in assessment for a course to seek help from the Head Teacher in charge of that course.
+It is the responsibility of a student experiencing any difficulty in assessment for a course to seek help from the head teacher in charge of that course.

-Any clarification of this policy should be sought from the Assessment Review Panel chairperson (Mrs Turnbull).
+Any clarification of this policy should be sought from the Assessment Review Panel chairperson (stage deputy principal).